Sexological Psychophysiology Degrees

 By approval, CCP may accept graduate transfer credits into the Ph.D. degree in Applied Psychophysiology from other regionally accredited colleges and universities prior to entrance.
 Transfer credits must be from courses substantially similar to those offered by the Department.
 They are applied to reduce the required number of elective or required courses for degree completion.
 Alternately, they may be waived without granting credit so students can take other electives in place of the transferred courses.
 Suitability of the proposed courses for transfer to the intended degree are determined by the Department Head.
 If a student has taken more than nine credits of past graduate courses matching required courses, or can demonstrate learning equivalent to a required course, the required course(s) may be waived without credit, and students will take additional elective(s) in their place.
 For further details regarding transfer credit policies, or further information on admission into the Ph.D. in Applied Psychophysiology program after completion of a master's degree at CCP, contact the Applied Psychophysiology Department Head.

 Note, this program is not a clinical psychology program.
 However, it can offer more flexibility in program planning to those wishing to enhance and further develop their clinical knowledge and expertise, but who do not intend to use the degree to qualify for licensure in the field of psychology.
+Successful completion of these programs will lead to the granting of a License For Practice as a Sexologist from the North American Board of Clinical Sexologists. and also qualifies for Board Certified Sexologist requirements with the American Board Of Sexology.

 Students in the Ph.D. degree program in Sexological Applied Psychophysiology pursue a 25-credit sequence of core courses in Applied Psychophysiology, 18 credits in specialization courses, and 12 credits of psychophysiological relevant elective courses.
 This training prepares graduates for a broad range of employment opportunities in medical and mental healthcare, stress management, optimal functioning, sports and mental health coaching, and wellness education.
 Students in the Ph.D. in Sexological Applied Psychophysiology also complete a 21-credit sequence of research courses, culminating in a doctoral dissertation and oral defense of the dissertation.
 Students carry out several original research projects, including the doctoral dissertation, on topics relevant to psychophysiological assessments and interventions in areas such as optimal functioning and health care.